Antoine Winfield Jr.

 Antoine Duane Winfield Jr. (born August 16, 1998) is an American professional football safety for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football for the Minnesota Golden Gophers, earning unanimous All-American honors.
+He played college football for the Minnesota Golden Gophers, earning unanimous All-American honors and winning Big Ten Defensive Back of the Year in 2019.
 Winfield was selected by the Buccaneers in the second round of the 2020 NFL draft.
+With Tampa Bay, Winfield has received two Pro Bowl selections and was named a first-team All-Pro in 2023 after leading the league in forced fumbles.
+He was also a member of the team that won Super Bowl LV.

 Early life

 Winfield Jr. attended Eden Prairie High School in Eden Prairie, Minnesota for his freshman year before he and his family moved to The Woodlands, Texas and attended The Woodlands High School, where he was a three-year letterer and two-year starting safety, in addition to being the team's kick returner, playing alongside future NFL players Ethan Bonner and Patrick Carr.
 As a senior, he totaled 87 tackles, five forced fumbles, and one interception, and was named the Montgomery County Player of the Year.
 Winfield was considered a two-star recruit by Rivals.com, and accepted a scholarship from Minnesota over offers from Baylor, Eastern Michigan, Houston, Lamar, Missouri, South Florida, Texas State, and Wyoming, among others.